MohammedRehanAlam/Calculator/README.md

 <h1 style="display: inline-block; vertical-align: middle; margin: 0;">Calculator</h1>
 </div>

 A modern, feature-rich calculator application built with HTML, CSS, and JavaScript.
-Available as both a web app and native Android app.
-Designed for simplicity and functionality with a beautiful, responsive interface.
+Available as both a web app and native Android app with advanced sharing capabilities.
+Designed for simplicity and functionality with a beautiful, responsive interface and comprehensive permission handling.

 ## ✨ Features